 Combating corrosion and scale from saltwater can be difficult, but it is possible.
 First, if you are building a new pool and planning to use salt, make sure your architect, engineers (specifically electrical engineer), general contractor and electrician know to bond everything together to common ground.
 This mistake is made too often because it is rarely understood.
 In fact, we heard about it because a leading pool dehumidification company, Desert Aire Corp., shared the information with us on a particular job.

 Orenda’s SC-1000 is such a product.
-Being compatible for saltwater is essential in a scale controlling product, due to the aggressive conditions of the cells in saltwater.
-SC-1000 is not only saltwater-compatible, it also contains no phosphates, so it will not contribute to a potential calcium phosphate scale buildup.
+Being compatible for saltwater is essential in a scale-inhibitor product.
+SC-1000 is not only saltwater-compatible, but it also contains no phosphates, so it will not contribute to potential (but rare) calcium phosphate scale buildup.
 Using SC-1000 will help keep your pipes clean and open, which in turn keeps water pressure normal.
 Zach Hansen, a technical service engineer explains:

 "There are products that are generally used in pools to sequester minerals but the salt chlorine generator makes it a unique situation because of the conditions within the cell, the high chlorine levels, high pH, and heat.
 So homeowners and service techs need to use a product for scale that is specifically designed to withstand those aggressive conditions inside the cell.” - Zach Hansen